-For many of the volunteers who come to garden at Martineau Gardens, gardening isn’t just a hobby, it’s a therapy that provides new ways to deal with their problems.
+For many of the volunteers who come to garden at Martineau Gardens, gardening isn’t just a hobby, it’s a therapy that helps them to develop new ways to deal with their problems.
 Volunteers garden together – they receive support from a trained staff member and enjoy the benefits of socialising with a supportive group, whilst acquiring new skills in gardening and increasing self-confidence.
 Therapeutic Horticulture at Martineau Gardens promotes social inclusion, health and wellbeing for all.
-Our Therapeutic Horticulturalist is Stewart Holmes who leads and supports our gardening team Mondays to Thursdays; Miranda Kingston works with young people from special schools one day a week and runs a ‘Working with Women’ group on Fridays.
+Our Therapeutic Horticulturalists are Stewart Holmes and Miranda Kingston.
+Stewart works with groups of gardening volunteers on Mondays to Thursdays; Miranda Kingston works with young people from special schools one day a week and runs a ‘Working with Women’ group on Fridays.

 Martineau Gardens – where people, plants and wildlife meet